MeowIce/LidDock/README.md

 ## How to Use

 ### 1. First-Time Setup
-- Download and run `LidDock.exe`.
+- Download `LidDock.exe` from the [release page](https://github.com/MeowIce/LidDock/releases) and run it.
 The Settings window opens automatically on first launch.
 - Under General, toggle **Start with Windows** on so LidDock runs silently in the background on startup.
 - Choose your preferred Profile under the Profiles tab (`Smart Docked` is recommended).